Cochrane MRT station: History

-The Cochrane MRT station is named after Cochrane Road which in turn is named after C.W.H.
-Cochrane (1876 - 1932), the 17th British Resident of Perak and the Chief Secretary to the Government of the Federated Malay States from 1929 to 1930.
+The MRT station is named after Jalan Cochrane, which in turn is named after Charles Walter Hamilton Cochrane (1876–1932), the 17th British resident of Perak and the chief secretary to the Government of the Federated Malay States from 1929 to 1930.

 The station is partly located on the site of the former Cochrane Road government quarters.
-The quarters were demolished in 2010 and the area was earmarked for redevelopment.
-The MRT station was to become one of the catalysts for this redevelopment process and in recognition of this role, the theme for the interior design of the station that was chosen was "Urban Living".
+The quarters were demolished in 2010, and the area was earmarked for redevelopment.
+The MRT station was to become one of the catalysts for this redevelopment process, and in recognition of this role, the "Urban Living" theme for the interior design of the station was chosen.

-Bus Services
+Bus services

-MRT Feeder Bus Services
+MRT feeder bus services

-With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing and commercial areas around Bandar Tun Razak, Hospital Canselor Tuanku Muhriz UKM (HCTM), Bandar Sri Permaisuri, Taman Midah, Taman Shamelin Perkasa and Pandan Perdana.
-The feeder buses operate from the station's feeder bus hub at Entrance A (Opposite to MyTown Shopping Centre).
+With the opening of the MRT Kajang Line, feeder buses also began operating, linking the station with several housing and commercial areas around Bandar Tun Razak, Hospital Canselor Tuanku Muhriz UKM (HCTM), Bandar Sri Permaisuri, Taman Midah, Taman Shamelin Perkasa and Pandan Perdana.
+These buses operate from the station's feeder bus hub at Entrance A (opposite MyTown Shopping Centre).

-The same feeder bus lines also serves the Maluri station but only acts as a pass-by only.
+The same feeder bus lines also serve the MRT and LRT station, but only act as a pass-by.

-The T400 feeder bus route serves almost similar alignment as T402 which originates from MRT Taman Midah station.
+The T400 feeder bus route serves almost the same alignment as T402, which originates from station.